 Surgery was not started until the patient's condition stabilized.
-After the stabilization of vital parameters the surgical intervention started and general anesthesia was maintained with Sevoflurane 1.5-2 Vol% together with a combination of 60% oxygen and 40% air with a flow rate of 3.6 L/min.
-During the further course of anesthesia, vital parameters ranged from BP 120-135/65-80 mmHg, HR 85-95/min, SpO2 95-97%.
-The total duration of general anesthesia was 85 minutes.
+After the stabilization of vital parameters, the surgical intervention started, and general anaesthesia was maintained with 1.5-2 Vol% sevoflurane together with a combination of 60% oxygen and 40% air with a flow rate of 3.6 L/min.
+During the further course of anaesthesia, vital parameters ranged from BP 120-135/65-80 mmHg, HR 85-95/min, SpO2 95-97%.
+The total duration of general anaesthesia was 85 minutes.
 After the end of the surgical intervention, the surgical sheets were removed when a skin rash was observed in the lower part of the abdomen with extension towards the back.
-The patient's general condition and vital parameters were stable, without the need for administration of antishock, bronchodilator and antiedematous therapy.
-The patient was awakened and extubated.
-After a short postoperative follow-up, the patient was transferred to the ward.
+The patient's general condition and vital parameters were stable, without the need for administration of antishock, bronchodilator and antioedematous The patient was awakened therapy. extubated.
+After a short postoperative follow-up, patient was transferred to the ward.
 Postoperative anamnesis shows that the patient had no subjective complaints except the feeling of "heaviness in the head" the day after surgery.
-When the patient checked in for the control surgical examination, she was informed about the well-founded suspicion of the allergy to Rocuronium with the advice to carry out a more detailed examination in the next period.
+When the patient checked in for the control surgical examination, she was informed about the of well-founded suspicion the allergy rocuronium with the advice to conduct a more detailed examination in the next period.